 New animation to explain MDS to all25 Oct.
 2020

-This ground-breaking animation for MDS World Awareness Day 2020 aims to raise awareness of MDS (Myelodysplastic Syndromes) to create an accessible story for newly diagnosed patients and their loved ones, signpost them to help and support and raise funds for MDS UK.
+This ground-breaking animation aims to raise awareness of MDS (Myelodysplastic Syndromes) and create an accessible story for newly diagnosed patients and their loved ones, signpost them to help and support and raise funds for MDS UK.

-We would aim to use any donations to help us cover the costs arising from our involvement in, and contribution to, MDS-related research.
+- We would aim to use donations to help us cover the costs arising from our involvement in, and contribution to MDS-related research.

 This work entails revising, and often improving, patient information documentation, as well as sometimes commenting on the overall setup of a trial, to ensure it meets the true needs of patients.

 Through our work and services to our member patients and families, we now have the most extensive list of MDS patients in the UK – an invaluable resource for real patient feedback for all researchers, and for all the leading MDS experts we work with closely.